Home Iceland Regions Reykjanes Thrihnukagigur – The Only Volcano in the World You Can Descend into by Elevator! – Iceland

 • Location: Southeast, under the Vatnajökull glacier (64.00°N, 16.65°W).

-• Details: Iceland's highest peak (2110 m).
-Currently monitored due to increased seismic activity.
+• Details: The highest peak in Iceland (2,110 m).
+It is currently monitored because of increased seismic activity.

 • Krafla